No warnings for New South Wales

 Forecast for the rest of Sunday

 Partly cloudy.
 Patchy mist early this morning.
 Areas of morning fog inland.
 Medium (40%) chance of showers, most likely in the late morning and afternoon.
 Light winds.
 Daytime maximum temperatures in the low to mid 20s.

 - Illawarra/Shoalhaven: Low-Moderate

-Cloudy.
-Isolated showers until evening.
-The chance of thunderstorms in the afternoon.
+Partly cloudy.
+Slight (20%) chance of a shower.
+The chance of morning fog.
 Light winds.
-Overnight temperatures falling to between 9 and 13 with daytime temperatures reaching the low to mid 20s.
+Overnight temperatures falling to between 8 and 12 with daytime temperatures reaching the low to mid 20s.

 Cloudy.
 High (70%) chance of rain, most likely in the afternoon and evening.
 Winds north to northwesterly 15 to 25 km/h turning westerly 25 to 35 km/h during the afternoon then decreasing to 15 to 20 km/h during the evening.
 Overnight temperatures falling to between 10 and 14 with daytime temperatures reaching between 19 and 23.

 Wednesday 26 April